Short-term residential treatment center for teen depression | ThreePeaks Ascent

 • Some social withdrawal but not completely isolating

-Depression can cause your son or daughter to feel hopeless, and angry.
+Depression can cause your son or daughter to feel overwhelmed, hopeless, and angry.
 Often teenagers don’t know how to cope with being overcome by this kind of sadness and can start to “act out” in the following ways:

 • Risky behaviors